Editor’s note: This brief was updated on Aug. 30, 2019, to clarify which states provide grants and loans, and which provide matching funds.

 Because more and more state policy priorities—from expanding access to health care to advancing precision agriculture—are becoming reliant on high-speed, reliable internet access, new ways to finance broadband deployment efforts may result.

 Just as there is no one-size-fits-all solution for expanding broadband access, funding and financing broadband deployment is a state-specific enterprise.
 Many states take multiple approaches to funding their broadband projects, using a combination of grants, loans, tax incentives, bonds, and support from other state agencies.
-Given such diverse strategies, states should look to one another to find creative ways to expand broadband to those who need it.
+Given such diverse strategies, states should look to one another to find creative ways to extend broadband to those who need it.